 "The ultimate goal is to detect malicious activity, not necessarily to detect malware.
 The detection and analysis process is often assembling a series of what might be suspicious activities to determine whether anything malicious is actually happening," Gruber said.

-1. Signature-based ransomware detection
+1. Signature-based detection

 Security teams can also use the Windows PowerShell cmdlet Get-FileHash or open source intelligence tools, such as VirusTotal, to get a file's hash.
 With current hashing algorithms, security professionals can compare a file's hash to known malware samples.
 Security teams can then use antivirus and antimalware tools to blocklist specific file types.
 This prevents users from inadvertently downloading malware via email or the web.

-2. Behavior-based detection methods
+2. Behavior-based detection

-Security teams should examine traffic for anomalies, such as whether any software is connecting to shady file-sharing sites and the time of such actions.
+- Looking for abnormal traffic.
+Security teams should examine traffic for anomalies, such as whether any software is connecting to suspicious file-sharing sites, and the time of such actions.
 Teams should also check whether the volume of traffic has recently increased and where it's going.
-Ransomware requires network connectivity to off-site servers to receive command and control instructions and to exchange decryption keys.
+Ransomware requires network connectivity to off-site servers to receive command-and-control instructions and to exchange decryption keys.
 Note that, while useful, this detection method can yield false positives and requires analysis time.
 Attackers might also use legitimate file-sharing sites that are allowlisted by the infected company, enabling them to fly under the radar.

 - Examining API calls.
 Security teams should examine API calls to know what commands files execute and whether any are suspicious.
 For example, spyware and keyloggers use GetWindowDC to capture information from an entire window or IsDebuggerPresent to detect if a debugger is active on a system.
-Another ransomware ploy is to use GetTickCount to see how long a system has been on, to the millisecond.
-A short period of time may indicate that the ransomware is within a VM, and so it doesn't execute any malicious actions to prevent detection.
+Another ransomware ploy is to use GetTickCount to determine how long a system has been on, to the millisecond.
+A short period of time could indicate the ransomware is in a VM, and therefore, it won't execute any malicious actions.

 3. Deception-based detection

-Taking a layered anti-ransomware approach
+Take a layered anti-ransomware approach

 Using multiple ransomware detection techniques together offers security teams a better chance to detect and monitor a ransomware attack -- and isolate it before it gets too far into a system.